cpainchaud/pan-configurator/README.md

     foreach( $object->getReferences() as $ref )
        print $ref->toString()."\n";

-Replace that object by another one ?
+Replace that object by another one :

     $object->replaceMeGlobally($anotherObject);

 Want to add security profile group 'Block-Forward-Critical-High' in rules which have destination zone 'External' and source zone 'DMZ'?

     foreach( $vsys1->securityRules->rules() as $rule )
        if( $rule->from->has('DMZ') && $rule->to->has('External') )
            $rule->setSecurityProfileGroup('Block-Forward-Critical-High');

 Do you hate scripting ?
 Utility script 'rules-edit.php' is a swiss knife to edit rules and takes advantage of PAN Configurator library from a single CLI query:

 Do you want to enable log at start for rule going to DMZ zone and that has only object group 'Webfarms' as a destination ?

     rules-edit –in=api://fw1.mycompany.com –type=panos –actions=enableLogStart 'filter=(to has dmz) and (dst has.only Webfarms)'

 You are not sure about your filter and want to see rules before making changes ?
 Use action 'display' :

     rules-edit.php  –in=api://fw1.mycompany.com –type=panos –actions=display 'filter=(to has dmz) and (dst has.only Webfarms)'

 Change all rules using Application + Any service to application default ?

     rules-edit.php –in=api://fw1.mycompany.com –type=panos –actions=service-Set-AppDefault 'filter=!(app is.any) and (service is.any)'

 Move post-SecurityRules with source zone 'dmz' or source object 'Admin-networks' to pre-Security rule ?

     rules-edit.php  –in=api://panorama.mycompany.com –type=panorama –actions=invertPreAndPost 'filter=((from has dmz) or (source has Admin-networks) and (rule is.postrule))'

 Want to know what actions are supported ?
     rules-edit.php  listActions
-    rules-edit listFilters
+    rules-edit.php listFilters